 \begin{definition} A coherent sheaf $\kF$ on a weighted projective line $\XX$ is called \begin{itemize} \item locally free (or a vector bundle) if $\kF_{\mathfrak{p}}$ is a projective object in $\mathsf{grmod}(R_{\mathfrak{p}})$ for all $\LL(\underline{p})$--homogeneous prime ideals $\mathfrak{p}$; \item a skyscraper sheaf (or a torsion sheaf) if $\kF_{\mathfrak{p}} = 0$ for all but finitely many $\LL(\underline{p})$--homogeneous prime ideals $\mathfrak{p}$. \end{itemize} \end{definition}

-Let $\XX = \XX(\underline{p}, \underline\lambda)$ be a weighted projective line over a field $\kk$.
 It turns out that the category $\Coh(\XX)$ shares a lot of common properties with the category of coherent sheaves on a commutative smooth projective curve.
-We list some fundamental results on $\Coh(\XX)$, which are due to Geigle and Lenzing \cite{GL} and \cite{GeiglLenzPerpCat}, see also a recent survey article \cite{ChenKrause}.
+We list some fundamental results on this category, which are due to Geigle and Lenzing \cite{GL,GeiglLenzPerpCat}, see also the recent survey article \cite{ChenKrause}.

 $1$.
 The abelian category $\Coh(\XX)$ is a hereditary noetherian category, which is $\Ext$--finite over the base field $\kk$.

 $2$.
 The canonical functor $\mathsf{grmod}(R) \rightarrow \Coh(\XX)$ induces an equivalence $\CM(R) \rightarrow \VB(\XX)$ between the category of $\LL(\underline{p})$--graded Cohen--Macaulay $R$--modules and the category of vector bundles on $\XX$.
 For $\vec{x} \in \LL(\underline{p})$ we denote $\kO(\vec{x}) = \kO_{\XX}(\vec{x}):= \widetilde{R(\vec{x})}$.
 Then the map